 Also, the manufacturers ingeniously created a “resist push” feature which makes it much easier for learning-to-walk-children to stay on it.
 The wheels are also covered in rubber to protect your hardwood floors.

 However, the real reason why we love the Radio Walker Wagon is because of its classic, fiery color and design.
 It just squeals COOL at you.
-Like most other wooden push walkers, you can use this walker to carry things around in and you can increase the weight and stability of the walker by adding heavier items into it.
-It is also considerably longer than other push walkers.
+Like most other wooden push carts, you can use this walker to carry things around in and you can increase the weight and stability of the walker by adding heavier items into it.
+It is also considerably longer than other baby push carts.

 There is one potential hazard which are the wooden rails on the sides of the walker.
 These are not constructed as well as the actual walker but they are removable if you don’t want to use them.